Mobility Master Plan set to change how people move through Sugar Land

 “It’s about keeping people moving in so many different modalities, whether they’re in a vehicle – which is what the city has focused on largely over the past years, but as well as walking, biking and moving people not just to and from work, but to and from the way people live their lives,” Mondt said.

-Read more about the Mobility Master Plan at www.sugarlandtx.gov/MobilityMasterPlan.
+Find the survey and read more about the Mobility Master Plan at www.sugarlandtx.gov/MobilityMasterPlan.